Alec Baldwin sued by family of Halyna Hutchins over ‘Rust’ shooting - NewsBreak

 Lawyers for the family of Halyna Hutchins announced the lawsuit filed in New Mexico in the name of Hutchins’ husband, Matthew Hutchins, and their son, Andros, at a Los Angeles news conference.

-At least three other lawsuits have been filed over the shooting, but this is the first directly tied to one of the two people shot.Alec Baldwin turns phone in to authorities in shooting probe
+At least three other lawsuits have been filed over the shooting, but this is the first directly tied to one of the two people shot.‘Rust’ shooting: New Mexico state senator introduces bill requiring gun-safety training on movie sets

 The “reckless conduct and cost-cutting measures” of Baldwin and the film’s producers “led to the death of Halyna Hutchins,” attorney Brian Pannish said.